Muteness

-Treatment or management also varies by cause, determined after a speech assessment.
+Treatment or management also varies by cause and this can often be determined after a speech assessment.
 Treatment can sometimes restore speech.
 If not, a range of assistive and augmentative communication devices are available.

+Causes

 Biological causes

 Biological causes of mutism may stem from several different sources.
 One cause of muteness may be problems with the physiology involved in speech, for example, the mouth or tongue.
 Mutism may be due to apraxia, that is, problems with coordination of muscles involved in speech.
 Another cause may be a medical condition impacting the physical structures involved in speech, for example, loss of voice due to the injury, paralysis, or illness of the larynx.
 Anarthria is a severe form of dysarthria, in which the coordination of movements of the mouth and tongue or the conscious coordination of the lungs are damaged.

 Neurological damage due to stroke may cause loss or impairment of speech, termed aphasia.
 Neurological damage or problems with development of the area of the brain involved in speech production, Broca's area, may cause muteness.
 Trauma or injury to Broca's area, located in the left inferior frontal cortex of the brain, can cause muteness.
 Muteness may follow brain surgery.
 For example, there is a spectrum of possible neurobehavioural deficits in the posterior fossa syndrome in children following cerebellar tumor surgery.